 If an instance only exists for five minutes, you’re going to need to consider where you will track the sessions and other key data elements for that instance and how you will maintain visibility on it as soon as it appears.
 This isn’t dissimilar to the challenges that monitoring companies were grappling with when going from bare metal to cloud environments where virtual machines had autoscaling.

 Trying to keep track of that data is more complicated in a containerized environment due to the lifetime of instances being so short.
 Keep in mind that your monitoring should account for this.

 We talked quite a bit about the importance of monitoring to maintain visibility in hybrid environments in our previous post, and we’ve mentioned it in this post as well, but it’s worth repeating since it is so essential.
 The health of your containers will require robust monitoring and how your monitoring is architected will depend on the type of container environment you’re building.

 Forming a strategy around maintaining visibility as you move forward can save you a massive headache.
-We’ll give a detailed view of what an example container monitoring setup can look like in the next post.
+We’ll give a detailed view of what an example container monitoring setup can look like in the Container Monitoring Guide.